ManticoreGamesInc/platform-documentation/src/tutorials/abilities_advanced.md

 5. Open the script and let's get typing.

-    1. We're going to create a reference to the `equipment` (which is also the `weapon`--in this case) and a reference to the FireFly `ability` object so that we can use them in our script.
+    1. We're going to create a reference to the `equipment` (which is also the `weapon` in this case) and a reference to the FireFly `ability` object so that we can use them in our script.

         Type the below code to create variables for the `equipment` and the `ability`: